- Career Opportunities

 It provides Field Services, Outback Roads and Eyre crews with improved, transportable living quarters and camp facilities.

 Still on safety, last Friday night an emergency exercise was conducted to manually raise and lower the road and rail bridges at Port Adelaide during a simulated power outage.
-Efforts concluded safely and successfully, thanks to collaboration between Field Services, Mechanical & Electrical Assets Section, the head service contractor for the PREXy bridge Lend Lease, ARTC and the Traffic Management Centre.
+Efforts concluded safely and successfully, thanks to collaboration between Field Services, Mechanical & Electrical Assets Section, the head service contractor for the Port River Expressway Bridge, Lend Lease, ARTC and the Traffic Management Centre.

 Our department is teaming up with Adelaide City Council to deliver $12m in funding to transform the city experience for bike riders.
 It represents the largest single investment in cycling infrastructure in the city’s history and aligns with many of our goals.
 Details here.